enanomapper/tutorials/Added ontology terms/README.md

 * Version: 1.0.3
 * Source: [https://github.com/enanomapper/tutorials/tree/master/Added%20ontology%20terms](https://github.com/enanomapper/tutorials/tree/master/Added%20ontology%20terms)

-This ontology describes how terms can be added to the eNanoMapper ontology.
+This tutorial describes how terms can be added to the eNanoMapper ontology.
 Before walking through this tutorial, it is recommended to read the following
 documents: